"Messy Christmas" - R. Rossmo Dec 18, 2011. Originally posted Dec 18, 2011.

 There’s something about the Christmas season that seems to bring out the best and worse in all of us.
 Think back to Christmas’ past, isn’t it true that this particular season, more than others, pushes us to the fringes?

-Christmas sends us to the edges–to both ditches–no balancing middle ground….
+Christmas sends us to the edges–to both ditches–as we try to feign balancing the middle ground.

-We accumulate expectations and hopes that this season will be great (or maybe you’re a glass half empty person and you strive for ‘less failure’ than year’s past).
+We accumulate expectations and hopes that this season will be great (or maybe you’d be happy with simply ‘less failure’ than year’s past).
 We’re etched to pursue a euphoric and perfect Christmas yet in reality this pursuit encounters mounting frustrations and disappointment because we can’t meet expectations.

 This time of year more than any other has the capability to illicit evocative memories from Christmas past, be it good or really bad, while simultaneously amplifying that are actions this year will have implications for future holiday memories.

-It wasn’t Christmas at all, rather in all likelihood a balmy April Spring evening.
+It was a balmy April evening.
 The whole notion of ‘no room at the inn’ is a myth.
 Joseph and teenage (very pregnant) Mary head off from Nazareth to Bethlehem for a census.
 That’s two days via donkey (not comfortable).
 They arrive at Joseph’s family’s place well in advance of the birth.

 Here’s where things actually get interesting.
 In the weeks and days leading up to the the birth of Jesus the chaos in the household must have been reminiscent of a Greek wedding.
 It was so busy and loud that the only place Mary could find refuge to deliver was in the storeroom, likely the ‘basement’ hewn into a rock face.
 It’s true, animals complete with hay and feed troughs would hang out in the basement.